 The Sacramento Bee reported the next day that the estimated attendance at the Farm-To-Fork Festival was between 60,000 and 65,000.
 While that is a sizable crowd, I did not find it difficult to make my way through the venue – although there was at times a bit of a bottleneck in front of certain vendors.
 The BBQ oysters, for example, appeared to be very popular.

-All in all, the Farm-To-Fork Festival is a pleasant way to spend an afternoon and early evening.
+To sum up, the Farm-To-Fork Festival is an enjoyable way to spend an afternoon and early evening.

 Comments on the Sacramento Farm-to-Fork Festival?

-Did you attend the Farm-To-Fork Festival?
+Have you attended the Farm-To-Fork Street Festival?
 What do you like best and/or least about this annual event?